Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-build-android-project-with-eclipse/en.md

 # How to Build an Android Project with Eclipse

-In this document, I will show you how to build cocos2d-x android project with Eclipse.
+In this document, I will show you how to build cocos2d-x and android project with Eclipse.
 Since Eclipse is a multi-platform software, here I just use MacOS as an example.
 The processes in other platforms should be more or less the same.

 ## Prerequisite

 - Download Eclipse with ADT bundle

-If you had downloaded [Android SDK](https://developer.android.com/sdk/index.html?hl=sk) before,  there maybe a Eclipse folder under the Android SDK folder.
+If you had downloaded [Android SDK](https://developer.android.com/sdk/index.html?hl=sk) before,  there maybe an Eclipse folder under the Android SDK folder.
 You can just double click the Eclipse icon to launch the program.

-- JDK, Android NDK, python.
+- Install JDK, Android NDK, python and configure them.

 I highly recommend you to refer to [this documentation](https://github.com/cocos2d/cocos-docs/blob/master/manual/framework/native/getting-started/v3.0/how-to-run-cpp-tests-on-android/en.md) to configure a command line development environment for Android.